JooHyunPark-JP/JooHyunPark-jp/README.md

 ### Hello, I'm Joo Hyun Park! 👋

-🌱 Hi there!
+Hi there!

 🌱 I'm an Android developer who loves crafting intuitive and efficient mobile applications—almost as much as I love a cup of hot chocolate! ☕

-🌱 I specialize in native mobile development with Kotlin, and I'm always excited to explore new ways to solve complex problems.
+🌱 I specialize in native mobile development with Kotlin.

 🌱 I'm also eager to expand my skills in cross-platform development, with frameworks like Flutter on my radar for the near future.